falkr/ttm4175/pages/iot-http-json.md

     * What happens if you send the request to the wrong port, for instance port `8001`?

-### Task 1.2: Request from Python
+## Task 1.2: Request from Python

-A browser is not the only way to send a HTTP request.
-Another one is to create a HTTP request directly in Python.
+A browser is not the only way to send an HTTP request.
+Another one is to create a HTTP request directly from Python.
 The following code creates an HTTP request in Python:

 <script src="https://gist.github.com/falkr/a91d1a52173297e2c7a15a4df67320a7.js"></script>